cr-booker/Quick-pass/README.md

 ## The importance of a strong password
-Im sure you've seen the occasional article or news report,
+I'm sure you've seen the occasional article or news report,
 where it's found that employees of "X" company or "Y" Corp
 had their security practices audited.

 Janice in accounting used ***"password"*** as her password.
 John, well he's a clever boy.
-He stepped it up a notch: ***"Password123"***.
+He stepped it up a notch:
+***"Password123"***.
 I did say he was clever.
 And then there's Bill,
 because there's always a Bill.